jbadeau/mise-nix/README.md

 ```

 ### Airgapped or Restricted Environments
-If you operate in an airgapped or restricted network environment and need to strictly prevent local builds, you can
+If you operate in a restricted environment and need to strictly prevent local builds, you can
 optionally add:

 ```ini